mitric-lab/python_for_chemists/src/05-machine_learning/01-regression.md

 ### Implementing Linear Regression

-Now that we understand the basics of OOP, we can implement our linear regression model as a Python class.
+Now that we have a basic idea of OOP, we can implement our linear regression model as a Python class.
 To do this, we need to consider the essential attributes and methods for our model.
 For linear regression, the only attribute we need is the weight vector $\vec{w}$.
 Although the weights are unknown before training, it is good practice to initialize them in the constructor—for example, to `None`.

 The most important method for any machine learning model is `fit`, which takes the data matrix $\bm{X}$ and the target vector $\bm{y}$ as input and then calculates the model's weights using Equation {{eqref: eq:linear_regression_weights}}.
 The `predict` method then uses these learned weights to make predictions on new data.
 Our complete implementation is shown below: